scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ## Hands-on tutorial

-One of the use cases for two-phase commit transactions is microservice transactions.
+One of the use cases for transactions with a two-phase commit interface is microservice transactions.
 For a hands-on tutorial, see [Create a Sample Application That Supports Microservice Transactions](https://github.com/scalar-labs/scalardb-samples/tree/main/microservice-transaction-sample).